A Topic Coverage Approach to Evaluation of Topic Models: Coverage and other Topic Model Evaluation Methods

 The experiments in this section show that the coverage and coherence clearly differ, although both approaches measure a correspondence between model topics and concepts.
 In particular the proposed coverage measures, designed to evaluate topic models in terms of their match with reference topics based on concrete topic discovery use cases, cannot be approximated well with state-of-the-art coherence measures.

-These initial investigations however open interesting questions about the relation between coherence and coverage measures.
+These findings open interesting questions about the relation between coherence and coverage measures.
 We believe that an in-depth investigation of relationships between coverage and coherence could improve both evaluation approaches.
 Concretely, it would be interesting to investigate the correlations between the two and observe which coherence measures best correlate with coverage of which sets of reference topics.
 This might better explain the nature of the vaguely defined property of topic coherence by comparing it with precisely defined coverage measures.
-Conversely, coherence measures able to approximate coverage well could be used as an alternative to coverage-based evaluation that is much less time-consuming to deploy.
-Additionaly, the previous correlation results hint at possible differences within the family of coherence measures.
-It might be revealing to analyze this differences on a large set of coherence measures, possibly in the way measures of classification accuracy are analyzed in \citinl{Ferri2009} by clustering based on correlation similarity.
+Additionally, the coherence measures able to approximate coverage well could be used for selection of interpretable models.